Saturday, June 6th - Sunday, June 7th, 2026

 - Official Softball:

 - The men’s divisions will play 12-inch slow pitch (.44 core and a compression rating of no more than 375 psi).
 The women’s divisions will play 11-inch slow pitch (.47 core and a compression rating of no more than 525 psi).
+Tournament will provide balls.

 - Bat Rules: